snijderlab/stitch/BatchFiles.md

 ###### EnforceUnique (s)

 Determines of the paths/reads of this segment will be forced to the best template(s) or just all templates which score high enough.
-Setting this options for a segment in the segments list of Recombine overrules the value set in Recombine.
 Possible values: `True` and `False`.
-Default: `True`.
+Default is the value in TemplateMatching which defaults to `True`.

+##### ForceGermlineIsoleucine (s)

+With this option on the program will force an Isoleucine (I) if the consensus sequence has a Leucine (L) as highest scoring amino acid and the template (germline for antibodies) contains an Isoleucine at that position.
+Possible values: `True` and `False`.
+Default is the value in TemplateMatching which defaults to `True`.

 ###### GapHead (s)